CrimsonLuckyLabs/Luckycoin-Wallet-v2/doc/getting-started.md

 shibetoshi:~$ bellsd -daemon -paytxfee=0.01 -sendfreetransactions=1 -maxconnections=150
 ```

-Configuration can be persisted by creating a `dogecoin.conf` file.
+Configuration can be persisted by creating a `bells.conf` file.
 Create it in the directory defined with the `datadir` setting, `$HOME/.dogecoin` by default, or specify the file location with `-conf`.

-**dogecoin.conf example :**
+**bells.conf example :**
 ```
 daemon=1
 server=1